scchengaiah/llm-examples/06_ai_tools_frameworks/01_ai_powered_search_engine/README.md

 [azure_openai.py](./MindSearch/mindsearch/agent/azure_openai.py) is a custom version created extending `BaseAPIModel` from `lagent` library.

+After installing the requirements via `pip install -r requirements.txt` Check [run.sh](./MindSearch/run.sh) that contains command to start Mindsearch.

+For frontend, we have `streamlit`, `gradio`, and `react` as options.
+To run with streamlit launch another command prompt and execute `streamlit run frontend/mindsearch_streamlit.py`.
+For other frontend interfaces, refer to the documentation.

 ## Document based Search Engines

 AI powered document based search engines that can respond to user queries in natural language over documentation.